Oleksandr2108/to-do-app/README.md

 ## Usage

 The app allows you to add, edit, and delete tasks, providing a seamless user experience.
-Interact with the intuitive interface to manage your TODO list efficiently.
+Interact with the intuitive interface to manage your Task Tracker list efficiently.

-## Demo

-Check out the live demo of the React TODO app [here](https://Oleksandr2108.github.io/to-do-app/).

 ## Scripts